-Course Advisory: CIS 001 with a minimum grade of C; SCC minimum English and Math standards.
+Course Advisory: CIS 001 with a minimum grade of C

 Planning, designing, installing and configuring wireless LANs.
 The course offers in-depth coverage of wireless networks with extensive step-by-step coverage of IEEE 802.11b/a/g/pre-n implementation, design, security, and troubleshooting.